alphagov/content-publisher/docs/adr/0002-use-local-datastore.md

 + Single abstraction layer

 #### Cons
-- Effectively building an Active Resource layer
+- Effectively building an Active Resource layer (object-relational mapper for REST)
 - Harder to resolve performance problems
 - Current workflow is opinionated and may not match needs of content
 - Validation can be difficult to explain to user
-- Hard to deploy

 ### Option 2: Use a local datastore
 #### Pros